'This one hurts': Zalatoris comes up short again

 "I've already been asked, how nervous were you on the putt on 18?"
 Zalatoris said.
 "It's like I've got nothing to lose.
 It either goes in or it doesn't."

 Even after a tough loss, Zalatoris projected confidence, saying he has the recipe to win.
-With less than a month until the next major -- the Open Championship at St. Andrews -- Zalatoris said he is glad he'll get to try again soon.
+With less than a month until the next major -- The Open at St. Andrews -- Zalatoris said he is glad he'll get to try again soon.

 "I'm not happy with finishing second," he said.
 "I'm obviously trying to make it.
 The comfort level is there, especially now that I know I can do this.
 I just have to keep waiting my turn."